-VCAMUR032 Explain how aspects of the elements of music are combined to communicate ideas, concepts and feelings by comparing music from different cultures, times and locations including the music of Aboriginal and Torres Strait Islander peoples.
-Music, Levels 5 and 6, Respond and Interpret.
+VCAMUR032 Explain how aspects of the elements of music are combined to communicate ideas, concepts and feelings by comparing music from different cultures, times

 VCAMUR039 Identify and connect specific features and purposes of music from contemporary and past times including music of Aboriginal and Torres Strait Islander peoples, to explore viewpoints and enrich their music making.
 Music, Levels 7 and 8, Respond and Interpret.